wikiadventure/wikiadventu.re/README.md

 ## Structure ( WIP )

-You can find a diagram of the project structure [here](https://lucid.app/lucidchart/invitations/accept/dca36f9b-f3a1-4547-a113-c6a8adb6ab82).
+You can find a Lucidchart diagram of the project structure [here](https://lucid.app/lucidchart/invitations/accept/dca36f9b-f3a1-4547-a113-c6a8adb6ab82).

 ## TODO